-Arkansas is finally set to pass a hate crimes law — but critics call it ‘hate crimes lite’
+Arkansas is finally set to pass a hate-crime law — but critics call it ‘hate crimes lite’

 “We’ve gotten to the point where the far right is really the dominant force in the legislature, and that’s made this more difficult,” he said.

 Momentum for a new law built amid nationwide calls to punish hateful attacks after a year of racial reckoning and a drumbeat of widely publicized assaults on Asian Americans.
-Arkansas is one of three states that lack a hate crimes law — something that Republican Gov. Asa Hutchinson, a former federal prosecutor, has urged lawmakers to change.
+Arkansas is one of three states that lack a hate-crime law — something that Republican Gov. Asa Hutchinson, a former federal prosecutor, has urged lawmakers to change.

-But proposals have repeatedly run into conservative opposition, with some calling hate crimes measures unnecessary or framing it as a threat to freedom of speech and religion.
+But proposals have repeatedly run into conservative opposition, with some calling hate-crime measures unnecessary or framing it as a threat to freedom of speech and religion.
 A major sticking point in Arkansas and other Republican-controlled states over the years has been protections for sexual orientation and gender identity.

 Arkansas made national headlines last week for the nation’s first law banning gender-affirming medical treatments for transgender youths.

-“The legislature has been on a very anti-LGBTQ and anti-trans mission, and they do not want to include those groups as protected classes,” said Joshua Ang Price, who helped organize a Capitol rally this month to call for a hate crimes measure.
+“The legislature has been on a very anti-LGBTQ and anti-trans mission, and they do not want to include those groups as protected classes,” said Joshua Ang Price, who helped organize a Capitol rally this month to call for a hate-crime measure.

 Ang Price, who leads the state’s Asian American Pacific Islander Democratic Caucus, refers to the greenlit legislation as “hate crimes lite.”
-Another critic, the Anti-Defamation League, says SB 622 should not be considered a hate crimes bill at all.
+Another critic, the Anti-Defamation League, says SB 622 should not be considered a hate-crime bill at all.

 “Instead of protecting vulnerable Arkansans, the bill sends the unmistakable message that Arkansas is at best indifferent to those traditionally targeted by hate, fear and violence,” the organization said in a statement.